ChainSafe/toshimon-statechannels/README.md

 ## Proposed Solution

-The solution is to use a 3-stage scheme for each move.
+The solution is to use a 3-stage scheme for each move with a pre-commitment.
 If it is player A's move:

 - A commits to their move and a random seed.
 	- The seed is used to salt the move so lookup tables are not possible if the space of possible moves is small.